peteroupc/peteroupc.github.io/bernoulli.md

 See also the algorithm given earlier for ln(1+_&lambda;_).
 In this algorithm, _y_/_z_ is a rational number in the interval [0, 1].

 1. If _y_/_z_ is 0, return 0.
-2. With probability 1/2, return a number that is 1 with probability _y_/_z_ and 0 otherwise.
+2. Generate an unbiased random bit.
+If that bit is 1 (which happens with probability 1/2), return a number that is 1 with probability _y_/_z_ and 0 otherwise.
 3. Generate a uniform(0, 1) random number _u_, if _u_ wasn't generated yet.
 4. [**Sample from the number _u_**](#Algorithms), then generate a number that is 1 with probability _y_/_z_ and 0 otherwise.
 If the call returns 1 and the number generated is 1, return 0.
 Otherwise, go to step 2.